Laurel (left) and Hardy (right) in their iconic bowler hats.

 Missing Episode: Several of their silent films are partially or completely lost.
 Also, some of their sound shorts only survive in reissue prints that were altered from the originals in some way or another.

 On One Condition: An alternate, three-reel version of Laughing Gravy has Stan getting a letter informing him he's inherited $1,000 from a deceased uncle...provided he severs all connections with Ollie.

 Overly-Long Gag: The boot routine that takes up the majority of Be Big.
 Because of it, Be Big is generally considered the worst of their shorts and sometimes even the worst film they ever made period prior to leaving Hal Roach.

 The Pratfall: there's even a fan magazine for the pair called Pratfall.

 The Remake: Their first non-Roach feature, Flying Deuces, plays with this.
 It's generally called a partial remake of their earlier four-reeler, Beau Hunks, using the same basic set-up - Stan and Ollie enlisting in the foreign legion after a woman breaks Ollie's heart - but not any of the earlier film's gags or plot developments.

-The Music Box is a loose remake of Hats Off, only instead of the original washing machine being lugged up an interminable flight of stairs, it's a piano.
+The Music Box is a loose remake of the earlier silent short Hats Off, only instead of the original washing machine being lugged up an interminable flight of stairs, it's a piano.

 Superhuman Transfusion: Variant— in Thicker Than Water (1935), a botched blood transfusion (too much donated from Stan to Ollie, then too much put back from Ollie to Stan, and so on) results in Ollie's excess weight being transferred over to Stan.
 (Of course, in reality, Hardy had simply shaved his moustach and Laurel had grown one, to appear as each other.)
 See here.◊